How Fire TV Development Differs from Android TV Development (Fire TV)

 If you only have one menu item, consider using the Menu button as a simple toggle — for example, to turn closed captions on or off.
 If you do this, consider providing an onscreen hint to expose this feature to your users.

-Android TV often uses Google In-App Billing for in-app purchases.
+Android TV often uses Google Play Billing for in-app purchases.
 For in-app purchases on Amazon Fire TV, you use Amazon's In-App Purchasing (IAP) API.
 For more information, you can see a detailed comparison of the two.

 Android TV uses Firebase for Analytics.
 With Amazon Fire TV, you can use Amazon Mobile Analytics or another analytics package (Google Analytics, Flurry Analytics, Crashlytics, and so on).
 Many of these analytics packages are configurable as modules if you build your app with Fire App Builder.